 Idaho Counseling License Requirements

-According to the US Census Bureau, Idaho has experienced significant growth in its population with an increase of 11.4% between 2010 and 2018; the population is now over 1,750,000 residents.1 This increase in population may also increase the demand for qualified counselors in the state.
-There are currently over 4,400 professionals employed in counseling in the state of Idaho according to the Bureau of Labor Statistics (BLS).2-6 If you think you would like to begin a counseling career in Idaho you will need to understand the major types of licensure available and how to become licensed.
+As of May 2021, there are over 4,800 professionals employed in counseling in the state of Idaho according to the Bureau of Labor Statistics (BLS).1-5 If you think you would like to begin a counseling career in Idaho you will need to understand the major types of licensure available and how to become licensed.
 This page details licensing information for prospective counselors in Idaho, including what it takes to become a Licensed Clinical Professional Counselor (LCPC) and other popular counseling professions.

 Table of Contents